Skip to main content

 Extirpated Mammals

 Species that are no longer found on the mountain are also important to consider when thinking about ecosystem health.
 Changing land use, development, hunting, wildlife persecution, collecting, and the introduction of non-native species since the time of European settlement have resulted in the loss of many native mammals from Mt.
 Tam.
-Species lost likely include grizzly bears (Ursus arctos), American black bears (Ursus americanus), gray wolves (Canis lupus), tule elk (Cervus canadensis nannodes), pronghorn antelope (Antilocapra americana), North American beavers (Castor canadensis), California ground squirrels (Otospermophilus beecheyi), ringtail cats (Bassariscus astutus), mountain beavers (Aplodontia rufa), and the salt marsh harvest mouse (Reithrodontomys raviventris).
+Species lost likely include grizzly bears (Ursus arctos), gray wolves (Canis lupus), tule elk (Cervus canadensis nannodes), pronghorn antelope (Antilocapra americana), North American beavers (Castor canadensis), California ground squirrels (Otospermophilus beecheyi), ringtail cats (Bassariscus astutus), mountain beavers (Aplodontia rufa), and the salt marsh harvest mouse (Reithrodontomys raviventris).

 Having already lost many mammals from the mountain, it is important that we maintain the species that are still there, and make sure that the key ecological roles and functions that they serve are not lost.